 The FLEDGE solution suggested by Google offers great capabilities for advertisers to define their audiences and partner with ad networks to show ads, which are then segmented for on-device audiences lists.
 This solution maintains users’ privacy by working on-device without sharing the end users’ identifier.

 The Privacy Sandbox and the possible deprecation of GAID will have a big impact on the ad networks’ marketing capabilities.
 It will mainly impact ad networks that have grown accustomed to collecting user activity data across third-party apps.

 Unlike own-app context-app ads, Google has proposed the cross-app TOPICS solution.

 According to the TOPICS solution, Android will serve each publisher app with different topics that are meant to help interest-based ad serving.

 During the first phase, the mechanism will be built by learning from publicly known information that is uploaded to Google Play by advertisers when publishing their app.
 Some examples include: bundle names, app categories, etc.

 Although we can already foresee that this is a weaker method for ad personalization, we can also presume that this solution is going to be greatly broadened as inputs to the TOPICS engine continue to grow.

-That said, at AppsFlyer we see this as a great opportunity for advertisers — including publishers and ad networks — to leverage the new proposed solutions that Google and us will be supporting.
+At AppsFlyer we see this as a great opportunity for advertisers — including publishers and ad networks — to leverage the new proposed solutions that Google and us will be supporting.

 As industry leaders and successful pioneers of similar privacy changes done in iOS, we are confident that Google’s change will be beneficial for both end-users and advertisers that adapt.